ibm-cloud-docs/loadbalancer-service/faqs.md

 This section contains answers to some frequently asked questions about the {{site.data.keyword.loadbalancer_full}} service.
 {: shortdesc}

-## How many load balancing options are available in IBM Cloud?
+## How many load-balancing options are available in IBM Cloud?
 {: #options}
 {: faq}
 {: support}